 The Parenting Dynamic We Don't Want To Repeat

 Many of us were raised in codependent families.
-There are roles that are modeled for us in these families that we reenact in adulthood; with our partners, and within the dynamics of parenting.
+There are roles that are modeled for us in these families that we re-enact in adulthood; with our partners, and within the dynamics of parenting.

-In an article by Lynne Forrest; “The Three Faces of Victim – An Overview of the Drama Triangle” she teaches about how the codependency drama triangle works.
 The drama triangle has many names, (the victim triangle, the codependency triangle, the drama triangle, etc.) but they all refer to the same pattern.

-He calls it the “drama triangle,” or the "victim triangle.”
-Says Forrest.
 Whether we know it, or not, most of us react to life as victims.
 Whenever we refuse to take responsibility for ourselves, we unconsciously choose to react as a victim.
 This inevitably creates feelings of anger, fear, guilt or inadequacy and leaves us feeling betrayed, or taken advantage of by others.

 Codependency Triangle: Rescuers - Persecutors - Victims